Touhou Project: PC-98 games

 The second game in the series was released alongside Highly Responsive to Prayers at Comiket 52.
 Reimu Hakurei returns from a training session in the mountains only to find the Hakurei Shrine overrun by ghosts and yōkai.
 Excited at the opportunity to test her abilities, she takes off with her Yin-Yang Orbs on the back of her turtle Genjii to seek out the source of the invasion.
-It is the first vertically-scrolling danmaku (弾幕 "barrage", "bullet curtain") game and also marks the first appearance of Marisa Kirisame, the second major playable character in the series, who appears as the Stage 4 boss.
+It is the first vertically-scrolling danmaku (弾幕 "barrage", lit. 'bullet curtain') game and also marks the first appearance of Marisa Kirisame, the second major playable character in the series, who appears as the Stage 4 boss.
 ZUN has cited shoot 'em up arcade game Darius Gaiden as an influence for the gameplay, which consists of firing bullets at bosses that appear from the top of the screen while simultaneously dodging their attacks.
 It is the only game in the series with five stages (excluding the extra stage).
-The game introduces many features that would later become standard, including weapon selection, hitboxes that are smaller than the player character, power-ups, mid-bosses, and an unlockable Extra Stage.
+The game introduces many features that have become standard, including weapon selection, hitboxes that are smaller than the player character, power-ups, mid-bosses, and an unlockable Extra Stage.
 Fifty copies of the game were sold.